CDMcGwire/CDMcGwire.github.io/_pages/games.md

 ---
-title: Games
-main_header: "Games"
+title: "Games"
 date: Jan 15th, 2018
-main: "Links to games I have worked on!"
+summary: "Links to games I have worked on!"
 excerpt: "Mostly prototypes to tryout different systems and tools at this point.
 I've got a puzzle-platformer type game from a University team project.
 Quite happy with that.
 I also have a small, but playable networked multiplayer game."
 ---
 ## Sprout